ibm-cloud-docs/atracker/services/at_events_iam.md

 | `iam-identity.serviceid-apikey.create` | An event is generated when an initiator creates an API key for a service ID. |
 | `iam-identity.serviceid-apikey.delete` | An event is generated when an initiator deletes an API key for a service ID. |
 | `iam-identity.serviceid-apikey.update` | An event is generated when an initiator renames an API key for a service ID or modifies its description. |
-{: caption="Table 8.
-Events that are generated for API keys actions" caption-side="top"}
+{: caption="Events that are generated for API keys actions" caption-side="top"}

 ## Login and logout events